BAlmeidaS/zettelkasten/Zettelkasten/SSR.md

 ---
 tags:
   - Statistics
+aliases:
+  - Explained Variation
+  - Sum of Squares for Regression
 ---
 The **explained variation** of a [[Regression Analysis|Linear Model]] using [[Corrected sums in Regression Models]].
 Or *the variation that the model could explain*